Justicia de Aragón: Development of the office: 1265-1442

-As a matter of fact, the first historical mention to the Justicia appears independently from both the navarrese monarchy and the fabled Fueros of Sobrarbe, in a privilege granted by king Alfonso the Battler to the inhabitants of Zaragoza in 1115.
+As a matter of fact, the first historical mention of the Justicia appears independently from both the navarrese monarchy and the fabled Fueros of Sobrarbe, in a privilege granted by king Alfonso the Battler to the inhabitants of Zaragoza in 1115.
 Said document mentions a certain Pedro Giménez acting as Justice of the King charged with overseeing that the legal rights granted by the monarch were enforced.
 It is therefore believed that the office of the Justicia likely started as that of a legal advisor in the curia regis of the nascent crown of Aragon, one that quickly evolved into an independent office charged with overseeing the fueros (charters) and customary law of the land.

 Whatever its precise origins, by 1265 the office of the Justicia was firmly established in a way that would have been recognised by Vagad and Blancas centuries later.
 That year, the Aragonese Corts held in Ejea confirmed the Justicia as a mediator and adjudicator in any legal disputes concerning the crown and those groups protected by the Fueros (charters) of Aragon.
 Said groups included nobility, clergy, burgers and villains, but neither serfs, women, nor minorities (chiefly, jews and muslims).
 In 1283, the Privilegio General de Aragón issued by Peter III of Aragon further extended the remit of the office of the Justicia, extending its jurisdiction to any disputes and legal suits amongst the nobility and cities.
 Thus, the Justicia came to become a guarantor of legal propriety in the crown of Aragon.